-Steeped in sporting history and home to an array of both national and international events, Cardiff has been afforded the title of European Capital of Sport 2014.
-So where better to try out some of the best of our action-packed activities?
+You'll find loads of action-packed stag activities in Cardiff.
 Have a go at a few of the more extreme options a Cardiff stag do could bring.
 White water rafting, hydrospeeding and canyoning are sure fire ways to get the adrenaline pumping.
 If you’re looking for something a little more run-of-the-mill, why not be true to the city and try out some 5 a side, or if you’re a fan of the man’s game rather than the beautiful game, spend an afternoon watching one of the most physically demanding sports around?
 From clay shooting to kite surfing, cocktail mixing to quad biking, or even a simple day on the golf course, we’ve got a huge range of activities to make sure a stag do in Cardiff will be the stuff of legends!

-If you think the city fits the bill and are interested in holding your stag do in Cardiff, have a browse of our website for the kind of packages available.
+If you think the city fits the bill and are interested in holding your stag do in Cardiff, have a browse of our website for the kind of stag do packages available.
 See any ideas you’d like added?
-Send us a stag weekend brief.
-Our friendly team will provide you with no obligation ideas for a variety of Cardiff stag weekend programmes to fit your budget and individual requirements.
+Send us an enquiry today to build your ideal stag weekend in Cardiff.
+Our friendly team will provide you with no obligation ideas for a variety of options to fit your budget and individual requirements.